• Skip to main content

 Spray your muffin pan with gluten-free nonstick spray and press the cereal treat mix into the cups.

-Press down on the center of the cups with a spoon to leave an indentation (a groove to add your ice cream–they’re cereal bowls)
+Press down on the center of the cups with a spoon to leave an indentation (a groove to add your ice cream--they're cereal bowls)

 Fruity Pebble Cups Chilling in blue muffin tin